-High school credits earned while in middle school will be applied toward credits needed for graduation, but will not be included in the student's grade point average (GPA).
+High school credits earned while in middle school will be applied toward credits needed for graduation).
 Please note that while these credits meet high school graduation requirements, they may not meet admissions requirements for students applying to four-year colleges after graduating high school.
 Some four-year colleges will not give consideration to middle school credits when looking at student transcripts for admissions.
-Students and parents should consult with a school counselor about admissions requirements prior to making
+Students and parents should consult with a school counselor about admissions requirements prior to making decisions related to these course areas .